TABLE OF CONTENTS

 Hawaii

-Internee Hearing Board Report on Richard Kotoshirodo espionage
+from Internee Hearing Board Report on Richard Kotoshirodo espionage case

 V. The War Relocation Authority Years